yahyashqair/OS/README.md

 # OS
 Operating System Course Project, the aim is to visualize different scheduling algorithms for some processes.
-I have implement several algorithems such as Round Robin , FCFS , LCFS , Priority ...
+I have implemented several algorithms such as Round Robin , FCFS , LCFS , Priority ...

 I used Java FXML ( scene builder ) to implement the UI.
 ## Snapshots